tomyamashita/cameraTrapping/README.md

 devtools::install_github("tomyamashta/cameraTrapping")
 ```

-This package is currently not available on CRAN and likely will not be updated on CRAN unless I find someone who actually knows how to develop packages.
+This package is currently not available on CRAN and likely will not be updated on CRAN unless I find someone who actually knows how to develop packages and submit them to CRAN.
+I'm not going to put my time into this.

 ## Example